-Why it’s important: Understanding how people from different cultures communicate, solve business problems, and perceive the world is essential in the new economy where businesses commonly expand globally.
+Why it’s important: Understanding how people from different cultures communicate, solve business problems, and perceive the world is essential in the evolving economy where businesses commonly expand globally.
 Respecting and working within these differences is key to opening up opportunities inside the global economy, and is an incredible business advantage.

 Why it’s important: Negotiation techniques are used throughout your life in many ways, from your salary and home price to projects at work.
-Effective negotiation skills allow you to forge stronger relationships, avoid conflicts, and come to agreements that work in the long-term, as opposed to short-sided victories.
+Effective negotiation skills allow you to forge stronger relationships, avoid conflicts, and come to agreements that work in the long term, as opposed to short-sided victories.
 For most people, negotiation is not a natural-born talent, but it is a skill learned from practice, feedback, and discipline.

 How an MBA program sharpens the skill: Especially in executive MBA programs, negotiations are woven into many of the courses and co-curricular activities.
 Through classroom discussions and hands-on learning, you’ll gain skills to interpret the behaviors of those you negotiate with, have the skills to anticipate other negotiation styles you’re up against, learn about conflict resolution, and pinpoint diverse perspectives that can help decrease the number of misunderstandings.
 Each of these experiences helps you arrive at agreements that are a win-win for all parties involved in the negotiation.